nikordaris/nikordaris.github.io/_posts/2020-07-23-graphql-design.md

 }
 ```

 In this schema design the client is now forced to only support not rendering scores when null.
 Alternative user experiences is not supported.
 The client has no idea whether the scores aren’t available yet, the third party didn’t authorize them, or if they haven’t paid for the correct premium access.
-In fact the user doesn’t even know scores could be presented on the view the client renders.
+In fact the user doesn’t even know scores _could_ be presented on the view the client renders.
 This schema design forces a specific UX that may not be desirable and may potentially result in an error alert depending on how the client handles GraphQL Errors.
-Understanding the alternative responses is critical in schema design so that the end user experience is not restricted
+Understanding the alternative results is critical in schema design so that the end user experience is not restricted